 How to Increase Your Social Media Following

 Social media is a fast, free, effective way to promote your home business.
 However, there is a method to the social media madness not just in posting content people want to talk about, but in building a following.
-No doubt you’ve seen offers to sell you thousands of followers and you might be tempted to take advantage of them.
-However, that can lead to problems including loss of your account.
-If you’re focused on quality followers who want to know what you say and buy your products or services, the only way to get them is by earning them.
+There are ways to buy thousands of followers, and you might be tempted to take advantage of them.
+However, that can lead to problems, including unengage followers or even loss of your account.
+If you’re focused on quality followers who want are interested in your products or services, the only way to get them is by earning them organically.

 Be Regular and Consistent

 Part of social media’s effectiveness is being able to keep your name and message in front of your followers.
 A post here and there a couple times of week will get lost in the millions of other posts.
-Further, whatever social media strategy you set up, you need to stick with as long as it works.
-There are many dormant Twitter accounts and Facebook fan pages.
-No wants to follow those.
+Further, whatever social media strategy you choose, it's wise to stick with as long as it works.

 Speak to Your Market

-People aren’t that interested in knowing what you had for breakfast unless of course, you’re a food blogger.
-When it comes to social media marketing, the goal is to keep your market informed about the topics related to your business.
-For example, most of the stuff I share on social media has to do with home business or telecommuting because that’s why people follow me.
+People aren’t that interested in knowing what you had for breakfast unless, of course, you’re a food blogger.
+When it comes to social media marketing, the goal is to keep your market informed about topics related to your business.

 Match the Message and Format to the Proper Network

-What works on Twitter, doesn’t necessarily work on Linkedin.
-Not only do the types of messages you send vary across networks, but frequency as well.
-You can post 10 to 15 Tweets a day and not bother anyone.
-However, 10-15 LinkedIn posts might appear obnoxious.
+What works on Twitter doesn’t necessarily work on Linkedin, Instagram or Facebook.
+The types of messages you post should vary across networks, as well as their frequency.
+For example, you can post 10 to 15 times a day on Twitter and not bother anyone.
+However, 10-15 LinkedIn, Facebook or Instagram posts might appear obnoxious.
 Take the time to learn and study the social media networks you use and fit your posts to each.

 Follow Influencers and Share Their Content

-If you are knowledgeable and up-to-date in your business industry, you should know who the influencers are.
-Or you can use a resource such as Buzzsumo to find influencers in your topic area.
-Once you follow them, share their content with your followers.
-Many will follow back and share your content as well.
+If you are knowledgeable and up-to-date in your industry, you should know who the influencers are.
+You can also use a resource such as BuzzSumo to find influencers in your topic area.
+Once you follow them, you should share their content with your followers.
+Many will follow you back, and the goal is for them to share your content as well.

-Remind Your Email Subscribers About Your Social Media Accounts
+Remind Your Email Subscribers About Your Social Accounts

 Respond to Your Followers